Dahus/MeshAnimator-Suite/README.md

 Return to the program, then either press "Enter" to proceed or adjust the image rotation angle and invert it if needed.

 ### FAQ (Smart Texture): ###

-**Important!**

-Before generating the texture, it is recommended to make a copy of your FX Animator.

 - Why does the program take a long time to create a shader?
 After entering the resolution, check the "Estimated Shader Compilation Time" section, which indicates the approximate time needed for shader compilation.